bemanproject/task/docs/P3796-task-issues.md

-When using a scheduler which actually schedules the work (rather than immediately completing when a corresponding sender gets started) there isn't a stackoverflow but the scheduling may be slow.
-With symmetric transfer the it can be possible to avoid both the expensive scheduling operation and the stackoverflow, at least in some cases.
+When using a scheduler which actually schedules the work (rather than immediately completing when a corresponding sender gets started) there isn't a stack overflow but the scheduling may be slow.
+With symmetric transfer the it can be possible to avoid both the expensive scheduling operation and the stack overflow, at least in some cases.
-When the inner `task` actually `co_await`s any work which synchronously completes, e.g., `co_await just()`, the code could still result in a stackoverflow despite using symmetric transfer.
+When the inner `task` actually `co_await`s any work which synchronously completes, e.g., `co_await just()`, the code could still result in a stack overflow despite using symmetric transfer.

-Except for the presence or absence of stackoverflows it shouldn't be observable whether an implementation invokes the nested coroutine directly through an awaiter interface or using the default implementations of `as_awaitable` and `affine_on`.
-To address the different scheduling problems (schedule on `start`, schedule on completion, and symmetric transfer) it may be reasonable to mandate that `task` customizes `affine_on` and that the result of this customization also customizes `as_awaitable`.
+Except for the presence or absence of stack overflows it shouldn't be observable whether an implementation invokes the nested coroutine directly through an awaiter interface or using the default implementations of `as_awaitable` and `affine_on`.
+To address the different scheduling problems (schedule on `start`, schedule on completion, and symmetric transfer) it may be reasonable to mandate that `task` customises `affine_on` and that the result of this customisation also customises `as_awaitable`.

 ## Allocation